John B. Reilly

-John B. Reilly (May 18, 1870 – November 15, 1928) was the first Mayor of Miami.
+John B. Reilly (May 18, 1870 – November 15, 1928) was an American politician who served as the first Mayor of Miami.

 John B. Reilly was born in Connecticut on May 18, 1870.
 In 1886, he became a shipping clerk in Branford, Connecticut.
 He moved to Florida in 1893 accepting the position of bookkeeper and cashier for the firm of McQuire & McDonald, who contracted with Henry M. Flagler and built his hotels.
 He was then appointed as a manager of Florida East Coast Railway in 1896 and acted as company spokesman in Miami, Florida.
-The city was incorporated shortly after his arrival and due to his key role with the Florida East Coast Railway he was elected mayor in 1896 serving four consecutive terms.
-He also served as United States Commissioner for the southern district of Florida being appointed in 1897.
-In March, 1914, he became associated with the developments of James Deering's Summer House Villa Vizcaya and acted as financial agent until 1921.
-He was director of the Bank of Bay Biscayne, director of Reilly, Stoms & Paxton and a director of Miami Realty Corporation.
+The city was incorporated shortly after his arrival and due to his key role with the Florida East Coast Railway he was elected mayor in 1896 serving four consecutive 1 year terms.

+On August 7, 1896, the Rileys welcomed the birth of their son, Joseph Albert Riley, the first white baby born in the new city of Miami.

+Reilly served as United States Commissioner for the southern district of Florida being appointed in 1897.